 Rula Alrawashdeh, Yi.
 Huang and Qian Xu, University of Liverpool, UK.

-Experimental measurements of implantable antennas in the actual human bodies are often impossible.
-However, simulation with anatomical body models provides a very helpful and precise tool for evaluating implantable antennas.
+Experimental measurements of implantable antennas in the actual human bodies are often impossible but it is critical that they comply with SAR legislation.
+Simulation with anatomical body models provides a very helpful and precise tool for evaluating implantable antennas.
 These models provide accurate data about the antenna radiation characteristics and matching behavior.

 Implantable antennas play a major role in bio-telemetric communications.
 Although implantable antennas are very beneficial, their design is very challenging.
 In addition to the challenges of small antennas (small gain and narrow bandwidth), more challenges are introduced because of the complex and lossy structures of the human bodies in which these antennas radiate.
 Simplified body models introduce many uncertainties into the design of implantable antennas because of their uniform structures, small sizes and inaccurate equivalent dielectric material.
 To validate performance of implantable antennas accurately, evaluations have to be conducted using anatomical body models....